billnice250/ng-packages/projects/request-progress-bar/README.md

 ## Options
 The Request Progress Bar component has the following options:
 - `barColor`: The color of the progress bar.
 Default value is `#ff0000`.
-- `IsLoading`: a boolean that controls the state of the progress bar.
+- `isLoading`: a boolean that controls the state of the progress bar.

 ## Customizing the Progress Bar Color